Location: Briarcliffe College, Bethpage, N.Y.

-Starting the business portion of tonight’s meeting was the approval of the February 20 meeting minutes.
+Starting the business portion of tonight’s meeting was the approval of the November 19 meeting minutes.
 These minutes were accepted as presented.
-In addition, the minutes were prepared in advance by the club’s secretary, Ed, K2MFY, and sent out to the membership with the club’s January meeting notice.
+In addition, the minutes were prepared in advance by the club’s secretary, Ed, K2MFY, and sent out to the membership with the club’s December 2004 notice concerning the Holiday Party.
 Thanks to the efforts of KE2LJ, Pat, the minutes appear in the LIDXA web site at: http://www.qsl.net/lidxa.

-This meeting then concluded at around 9:50 PM after all the scheduled business had finished.
-The next regularly scheduled meeting for the LIDXA is on Friday, April 16, 2004.
+This meeting concluded early at 9:30 PM after all the scheduled business and entertainment had finished.
+The next meeting will be held on February 18, 2005.

 Ed Whitman, K2MFY